haskell/vscode-haskell/README.md

 | Linux    | `$HOME/.config/Code/User/globalStorage/haskell.haskell/.ghcup`                  |

-If you want to manage HLS yourself, set `haskell.manageHLS` to `PATH` and make sure HLS is in your PATH or set `haskell.serverExecutablePath` to a valid executable.
+If you want to manage HLS yourself, set `haskell.manageHLS` to `PATH` and make sure HLS is in your PATH or set `haskell.serverExecutablePath` (overrides all other settings) to a valid executable.

 If you need to set mirrors for ghcup download info, check the settings `haskell.metadataURL` and `haskell.releasesURL`.